Jnez405/AboutMeWebpage/README.md

 ### Reflections and Comments

+Changed the page layout to be simple and added some images to the webpage.
+I really struggled with how everything was going to fit, so I just scrapped the old layout and made this new one.

-First time I actually researched CSS styles, and I'm impressed by what I can do with it.
+-First time I actually researched CSS styles, and I'm impressed by what I can do with it.
 I also had trouble figuring out how to link files to the main HTML file, but I realized that I need to include the path to the other files, so everything worked out.